PFOA, PFOS, PFAS

 Click here to see the EPA Drinking Water Health Advisories for PFOA and PFOS.

 First Filter To Remove PFAS’s From Drinking Water

-Aquasana’s drinking water filters, both counter-top and under-sink, are said to have the first filtration systems to earn certification to a new protocol developed by NSF International – P473.
-The protocol is said to verify a water treatment device’s ability to reduce PFOA and PFOS to below the health advisory levels set by the EPA.
+Aquasana’s drinking water filters, both countertop and under-sink, were the first filtration systems to earn certification to a new protocol developed by NSF International – P473.
+The protocol tests and certifies a water treatment device’s ability to reduce PFOA and PFOS to below the health advisory levels set by the EPA.